Moranbah: History

 In 2011, the Queensland Government's Office of Economic and Statistical Research reported Moranbah as the most expensive place to live in the state of Queensland.
 The study compared the cost of goods and services such as rent, electricity and household fuels in regional areas, to those in Brisbane and found Moranbah in first place with a housing index at 65 per cent higher than that of Brisbane.
 Since then, housing prices and accommodation rentals have returned to much more affordable levels.
+For example, the median house price in Moranbah between September 20203 and August 2024 was $350,000.